 View the entire New Jersey Compassionate Use Medical Marijuana Act here: https://www.njleg.state.nj.us/2008/Bills/PL09/307_.HTM

-- The Cannabis Regulatory Committee (CRC) and the state Legislature will still need to develop rules and regulations to regulate number of marijuana business licenses, homegrown, possession limits, and other basic regulations.
+- The Cannabis Regulatory Committee (CRC) and the state Legislature will still need to develop rules and regulations.

 NEW JERSEY MARIJUANA TIMELINE

-Nov 3, 2020 – Voters will vote on Question 1, to legalize recreational marijuana
+Nov 3, 2020 – The state passed Question 1, to legalize recreational marijuana.